sec178/ppol6801_finalproj_sc/README.md

 # Text as Data Final Project: Topic Modeling and Sentiment Analysis of UN Speeches

-This repository contains the code and deliverables for the Text as Data: Computational Linguistics final project.
+This repository contains the code and deliverables for the Text as Data: Computational Linguistics final project, for which I decided to explore how topic modeling and sentiment anlaysis can be applied to UN speeches, as well as how these findings can be validated historically and geographically.

 While much of the data files were too large to push to GitHub, all of the R Markdown scripts, slide decks, and papers can be found in this repository.
 The final deliverables include the R Markdown file used to perform my analysis, an R Shiny app (available [here](https://scohen97.shinyapps.io/tad_app/)), and a report and slide deck on my findings.
 The structure of this repository is as follows:

 ### Code
 The code used to clean, visualize, and perform topic modeling and sentiment analysis is the main R Markdown file in the root directory: *ppol6801_TAD_finalproj*.